 Everyone is concerned.
 Every single individual choice, from companies to people, from shareholders to stakeholders, counts.

 Creativity has its role to play too.
-Creativity is at the very centre of this process, because it’s the only way to find new answers, open new paths, imagine new frameworks.
+Creativity is at the very centre of this process because it’s the only way to find new answers, open new paths, and imagine new frameworks.

-It takes a lot of courage to embrace the change, but guess what, doing the right thing doesn’t forcefully represent loss of money.
+It takes a lot of courage to embrace change, but guess what, doing the right thing doesn’t forcefully represent a loss of money.
 It can be pretty effective.

 Take Nike.
-The Colin Kaepernik ads.
+The Colin Kaepernick ads.
 The brand took quite a big risk.
-Still, its sales rose immediately.
-And this happened by making a huge, and critically right statement against racism in the US.
+Still, its sales rose immediately, and this happened by making a huge and critically accurate statement against racism in the US.

-There’s no other choice.
-Let’s embrace purpose.
-Let’s help, as creative, our brands to develop a deep, genuine sense of purpose.
+There is no other choice.
+Let us embrace our purpose.
+Let us help, as creatives, our brands to develop a deeper, more genuine sense of purpose.
 We can play a meaningful role for positive change in the world, and well, it may well be profitable, at every level.

 Riccardo Fregoso, Executive Creative Director and President Creative, McCann WorldGroup, France